Our Impact

 Our success is based on the respect, care, communication and strength of our relationships with all of our project leaders, social entrepreneurs, local guides and providers that make our trips unique.

-2. Travelife Partner -Recognition of our commitment towards social and environmental sustainability.
-We comply with more than 100 criteria and are working towards further improvements aiming to eventually reach the Travelife Certified stage.
+1. Exellence in Sustainbale Travel – Recognition of our commitment towards social and environmental sustainability.
+We comply with more than 100 criteria and achieved the Travelife Certified stage, becoming the only educational travel company in the UK and Colombia to do so.

 Tour operator our impact reforest